jeffchiudev/capstone-project/Work.md

 13:39: still doing up research on frameworks

-15:14: looking over react-smooth-dnd on github as a possible method for rendering drag drop functionality
+15:14: looking over react-smooth-dnd on github as a possible method for rendering drop functionality

+15:43: initialize react file project in folder